 Designed by legendary speaker designer Andrew Jones, this center channel speaker is part of the Pioneer Elite range that brings professional-quality sound to your own home’s living room.
-The 3-way speaker design means each primary frequency band is represented by a separate driver.
+The 3-way design means each primary frequency band is represented by a separate driver.
 The high-frequency, midrange and low-frequency drivers assist in achieving near-perfectly balanced sound for a better listening experience.

 - Big sound with a small footprint: This center channel speaker is curved gently in order to stop standing waves that often occur in ordinary square speakers.
 One is able to place it in tighter spots as it also reduces the amount of space it takes up.